 Pizza is a tough food to eat because it has so many layers and textures.
 And, it’s generally served hot, which creates a risk of bleeding from a recent extraction site.
 Wait a minimum of two weeks before attempting this endeavor.

-How Long After Tooth Extraction Can You Eat on That Side?
+How Long After Dental Surgery Can You Eat on the Healing Side?

 After knowing what to eat after having a tooth extraction, let’s talk about beverages.
 For the first 48 hours after a tooth extraction, avoid drinking hot or cold drinks.
 Stick to things that are room temperature or lukewarm.